Inside: Looking to give your teens a glimpse into your childhood? Here are 23 of our favorite 80s movies to watch with teens

-So, before you blink and these teens of yours are off to college and starting their own lives, don’t miss out on the opportunity to share these favorites from your own teens years with them.
-(You might also like to check out our list of favorite 80s books.)
+So, before you blink and these teens of yours graduate high school and start their own lives, don’t miss out on the opportunity to share these favorites from your own teens years with them.
+(You might also like to check out Why I Parent Like It’s the 1980s)

 *Disclosure: This post includes affiliate links.
 We receive a small commission from purchases made by our readers.

 23 of the Best 80’s Movies to Watch with Teens

 Great 80s Movies to Watch With Teens That Won’t Make You Cringe

 This is probably our number one 80s movie to watch with teens.
 There are so many great lines (Bueller.
 Bueller.
 Bueller) in this comedy.
 And it touches upon so many great themes like young romance, friendship, and making the most out of life.
 It’s just good fun.
 It’s hard for any teenager not to fall in love with Ferris (and hope that he and Sloane got married!)
 We also love this “Save Ferris” t-shirt as a gift for the 80s movie lover.

 2. Top Gun

 “I feel the need.
 The need for SPEED!”
 This is such a great watch for a Friday family movie night.
 Everyone with a heart will root for Maverick (which put Tom Cruise on the map) to save the world and get the girl.
 Plus, there are so many memorable lines in it that your kids just need to know like, “Talk to me, Goose” or “That’s a negative Ghostrider.
 The pattern is full.”
 Plus, the soundtrack alone is worth watching the movie again.
 Tell me you won’t be singing Highway to the Danger Zone or You Lost That Loving Feeling for the rest of the night….